 Château Pichon-Lalande Château Pichon-Lalande

-For over thirty years, owner May Eliane de Lencquesaing has modernized the château‘s installations in the truest respect for tradition.
-Her indefatigable passion has elevated Pichon to a level equaled only by its consistency all over the world.
-In October of 2006, Madame Lencquesaing joined forces with Champagne Louis Roederer, thus opening a new chapter in the long and magnificent history of Château Pichon-Longueville Comtesse de Lalande.
+For over thirty years, owner May Eliane de Lencquesaing modernized the château‘s installations in the truest respect for tradition.
+Her indefatigable passion elevated Pichon to a level equaled only by its consistency all over the world.
+In October of 2006, Lencquesaing joined forces with Champagne Louis Roederer, thus opening a new chapter in the long and magnificent history of Château Pichon-Longueville Comtesse de Lalande.

 Despite all of the surprises, fears and doubts, 2015 turned out to be a remarkable vintage.
 The growing cycle took place in perfect conditions up until some extremely dry weather in July, leading to worries over low yields.
 The rain and associated fungal diseases that we usually fear turned out to work for us from mid-July to mid-September, enabling the vine to reach optimum ripeness levels.
 The wines are distinctive and exceptionally precise yet also dense and restrained.
-They remind us of the extremely dense yet ethereal Bordeaux’s of the 1980s, with an excellent ageing potential yet able to be enjoyed in their youth.
+They remind us of the extremely dense yet ethereal Bordeaux’s of the 1980s, with an excellent aging potential yet able to be enjoyed in their youth.

-A classic «Pauillac» nose offering blackcurrant, blackberry and cedar.
+A classic Pauillac nose offering blackcurrant, blackberry and cedar.
 A light, creamy, long and well-balanced palate dominated by complex notes of blackberry, tobacco and graphite.

 Varietals: 68% Cabernet Sauvignon, 29% Merlot, 2% Cabernet Franc and 1% Petit Verdot